avaneev/prvhash/README.md

 random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
 There are structural limits in this PRNG system which can be easily reached if there is only a small number of hash words in the system.
-PRNG will produce non-repeating random sequences with external entropy injections, but their statistical quality will be limited by the size of `lcg` and `Seed` variables, and the number of hash words in the system.
+PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hash words in the system.
 A good property of this PRNG is that when there are several hash words in the system, each hash word has some structural distance from each other.
 For example, if there are 8 hash words in the system, the structural distance between hash word 0 and hash word 4 (1 and 5, etc.) is maximal.
 So, hash words 0 and 4 (1 and 5, etc.) can be XORed to produce a larger random structure.
-Generally speaking, it is incorrect to use every hash word as a random
-output: two structurally distant hash words should be XORed.
+Generally speaking, it is incorrect to use every hash word as a random output: two structurally distant hash words should be XORed.
 When there are only 2 hash words in the system, it is however more practical to use every hash word as a random sequence as the structural distance between two hash words is minimal.
 Another way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.

 Note that when initally or at some point the `lcg` value is zero, this PRNG initiates a self-starting sequence, due to discontinuity.
 It is mathematically